The Millions to the Middle Series

 It is important, however, to note that the original HOLC focused exclusively on borrowers with comparatively strong credit backgrounds – while it refinanced around 1 million mortgages in total, it denied almost a million more.
 The beneficiaries of the original HOLC were homeowners who were only facing foreclosure because of the widespread economic contraction of the Depression, and a 21st-century HOLC would target the same kind of homeowners.
 Those with weaker credit backgrounds who are homeowners primarily by virtue of the subprime lending spree will require not only refinancing but also a significant principal reduction, which is why we have also called for bankruptcy judges to be allowed to reduce the mortgage principal on a primary residence (see our “Fairness in Bankruptcy Act”).

 Our proposal for a modern-day Home Owners’ Loan Corporation would closely resemble the “Home Owners’ Loan Corporation for the 21st Century Act,” introduced as H.R.
 5649 in the 110th Congress.
 It is important to note that, while it is more common to hear progressive voices calling for the creation of a modern-day HOLC, it was Republican Congressman Mark Kirk of Illinois that sponsored H.R.
-5649 back in 2008.10
+5649 back in 2008.

 - A 21st Century HOLC would directly acquire distressed mortgages from private lenders in exchange for government-issued bonds.
 H.R.
 5649 mandates that the face value of the bonds issued in exchange for mortgages should be limited to 90 percent of the fair market value of the real estate involved.

 - Similar to H.R.
 5649, our version of a 21st Century HOLC would address underwater mortgages by offering the difference between the amount outstanding on the mortgage and the value of the real estate itself as a credit to the homeowner, reducing the amount the homeowner owes to the Corporation by that extent.
 It is important to note that the original HOLC did not offer this form of principal reduction, and instead restricted itself exclusively to refinancing; this limited scope is what allowed it to turn a small profit after several years.
-By offering principal reduction to underwater homeowners, our proposal for a 21st century HOLC would extend significant levels of subsidy (by some estimates, well over $350 billion)11 in order to improve equity for American homeowners.
+By offering principal reduction to underwater homeowners, our proposal for a 21st century HOLC would extend significant levels of subsidy (by some estimates, well over $350 billion) in order to improve equity for American homeowners.
 While this would make our HOLC proposal no longer a profit-generating institution, widespread principal reduction is nevertheless essential to bringing a swift end to the steady deterioration of home values that are eroding the assets of middle class households.

 - A modern-day HOLC would be empowered to grant extensions and other types of forbearance to borrowers, as needed to maintain residency in the home – this is particularly so for borrowers with subprime loans who were the victims of deception by their original lenders.

-View all policies
+View all Millions to the Middle policies